Add SSO with Microsoft Entra using SAML 2.0

 Conditions

 The Conditions element is only found in an assertion.
-The describe various conditions that need to be met for the assertion to be considered valid.
+They describe various conditions that need to be met for the assertion to be considered valid.
 First, the NotBefore and NotOnOrAfter attributes are checked to ensure that the assertion is still in a valid time period.
 If it is expired, a new assertion should be requested.

-Next, the AudienceRestriction element is checked which is within the Conditions element.
+Next, the AudienceRestriction element is checked, which is within the Conditions element.
 An AudienceRestiction element is made up of one or more Audience elements.
 An Audience element allows the Identity Provider to describe who the assertion was intended for.
-This Audience element must match the Entity Id ("ServiceProviderID") of your configured Service Provider.
+This Audience element must match the Entity ID ("ServiceProviderID") of your configured Service Provider.
 To configure the SAML component to correctly check this, the Issuer field in the SAMLRequestSettings property must be set to the Service Provider's EntityId.

 Subject, InResponseTo, and Destination

 When validating a SAML response and assertion, the InResponseTo attribute needs to be checked.
-For a SAML response, this is found in the SAMLResponse element while in an assertion it is found within the SubjectConfirmationData element.
+For a SAML response, this is found in the SAMLResponse element, while in an assertion it is found within the SubjectConfirmationData element.
 The InResponseTo attribute is used to check that the SAML response or assertion is "in response to" a SAML request made by the Service Provider.
 Before validating, the Id field in the SAMLRequestSettings property must be set to the Id of the matching request.

 The SAMLResponse element has a Destination attribute and the assertion's SubjectConfirmationData element has the Recipient attribute.
 These two attributes check for the same information, ensuring that the SAML response and assertion were received by the intended Assertion Consumer Service endpoint.
 The SAML component checks this attribute by checking the ServiceProviderURIs collection to see if the matching URI has been added to the collection.